NxPKG/khulnasoft-docs/content/waf/reference/migration-guides/old-rate-limiting-deprecation.md

 ## Migrating to the new rate limiting rules

-Cloudflare recommends that you migrate your rules to the new system.
+Khulnasoft recommends that you migrate your rules to the new system.
 Migration must be done manually.
-Since the new version of rate limiting rules is more powerful and offers additional controls, we encourage customers to reevaluate their rate limiting logic considering all the capabilities of the new Cloudflare rate limiting rules.
+Since the new version of rate limiting rules is more powerful and offers additional controls, we encourage customers to reevaluate their rate limiting logic considering all the capabilities of the new Khulnasoft rate limiting rules.

 ### Free, Professional, and Business customers

-If you are a new customer, the Cloudflare dashboard will not show the interface for configuring the previous version of rate limiting rules.
+If you are a new customer, the Khulnasoft dashboard will not show the interface for configuring the previous version of rate limiting rules.

 If you were using the previous version of rate limiting rules, you will have access to both products and they will both apply to your incoming traffic.
 You will have the same amount of rules granted in the new system as you had on September 20, 2022 or 5 rules, whichever is the largest value.